julianna-langston/chart2music/docs/API/Developer.md

 ## Visual syncing

-You can also use the `c2mChart` option `onFocusCallback` to keep your visual chart synchronized with the user as they navigate.
+You can also use the `c2mChart` options `onFocusCallback` or `onCrosshairCallback` to keep your visual chart synchronized with the user as they navigate.
 How this works will depedn on how you built your chart visuals in the first place.

+### onFocusCallback

 `onFocusCallback` calls a function and provides an object with 2 properties:
 * `slice` - the name of the category